Pavan-1997/AWS_CloudWatch/README.md

 6. Now we need to act on this metric by creating Alarms -> In the CloudWatch -> Goto Alarms -> Click on Create alarm -> Click on Select metric -> Click on EC2 -> Click on Per-Instance Metric -> Filter with the instanceID ->  Select CPUUtilization -> Click on Select metric -> For demo select Statistic - Maximum -> Period - 1 minute -> Set threshold value in Conditions than... - 50 -> Click om Next -> Click on Create a new topic -> Give name to Create a new topic ... -> Give an email address -> Click on Create topic -> Click on Next -> Give name to Alarm name also if needed can give an alarm description -> Click on Next -> Click on Create alarm

-7. The alarm created shows as Insufficient data -> To acitvate this alarm goto to the mailbox of the email address provided in the above Step and confirm the subscription
+7. The alarm created shows as Insufficient data -> To activate this alarm goto to the mailbox of the email address provided in the above Step and confirm the subscription

 8. Now go back to the EC2 Instance -> Run the script again -> Now you should see the notification in email